FairwindsOps/insights-docs/docs/first-steps/policy-enforcement.md

 Disabling Admission Controller is done on a per-cluster basis.
 [Learn more how to enable/disable Passive Mode in Admission Controller here](/features/admission-controller#installation).

-### 2. Use Policy Configurator to enforce Cluster-wide Policies at Admission
+### 2. Use Policy Configuration to enforce Cluster-wide Policies at Admission

 1. Download the [Insights CLI](/features/insights-cli)
 2. Create a `settings.yaml` file with the configuration below.
 3. Upload `settings.yaml` using the Insights CLI.
-[Learn how to manage Policy Configurator using the Insights CLI here](/features/insights-cli).
+[Learn how to manage Policy Configuration using the Insights CLI here](/features/insights-cli).

 Example `settings.yaml`:
 ```yaml